Last Updated on April 21, 2022 by Chef Mireille

-Pesto Corzetti alla Genovese – is a traditional pasta recipe from Genoa.
+Pesto Corzetti alla Genovese is a traditional pasta salad recipe from Genoa.
 It is a simple yet delicious Vegetarian pasta dish that can be enjoyed as easily chilled as warm.
 You can choose to enjoy it as a warm pasta dish or a pasta salad.

-Every region of pasta is known for specific pasta shapes and in Genoa, it is corzetti.
+Every region of Italy is known for specific pasta shapes and in Genoa, it is corzetti.

 As we are both part of the same FB Blogging Group, I have been following the Pasta Project for a while.
 I love her site because not only does she give you fabulous regional Italian recipes, but she gives you the history of the pastas and what part of Italy they are from.